 There exist immediate opportunities for vessel operator/traders

-by supplying fish under contract, or on some form of joint
+either by supplying fish under contract, or on some

-venture basis with the plants.
-There are also longer term
+form of joint venture basis with the plants.
+There are

-opportunities for companies with an established market presence
+also longer term opportunities for companies with an

-offer prospects for immediate return on investments.
-However,
+that offer prospects for immediate return on investments.

-and marine fisheries resources, limit the sector's potentials
+of the riverine and marine fisheries resources, limit

-The rapid development of the sector, therefore, must rely
+economy.
+The rapid development of the sector, therefore,

-on a sound research-based management system that recognizes
+must rely on a sound research-based management system

-are renewable, they are subject to over-exploitation, and
+they are subject to over-exploitation, and to the influence

 and rational practices consistent with the optimum exploitation